India: Jharkhand Water Project

 Our work has included continued support to the communities and their traditional leadership to prepare for, understand, and navigate through each stage of the compliance investigation process, demanding accountability and remedy from the World Bank for its oversight and lack of due diligence that has harmed these communities.
 This included pre-complaint support to file a Right to Information application with local authorities for project information, facilitating laboratory water testing of water sources, as well as support to draft and file separate complaints with the World Bank Inspection Panel, and a follow-up Supplement to the original complaints.

 In written responses to the complaints from the communities, World Bank Management acknowledged non-compliance on a number of crucial requirements.
 The World Bank conceded that it did not have the requisite Gram Sabha consent from the two villages.
 It also agreed that the project implementation was commenced without the mandatory environmental and social assessment.
-On March 1, 2019, the World Bank Board of Directors approved the Inspection Panel’s recommendation for an investigation into complaints submitted by both Giddhijhopri and Sarjamda Purana Basti villages, moving the complaint forward.
+On January 15, 2020 the Inspection Panel submitted its Investigation Report to the World Bank Board of Directors.

 - 16 July 2019 Jamshedpur: World Bank team meets communities affected by Bagbera Water Supply Scheme By The Avenue Mail